meltyourface/blank/posts/OTO-Ordo-Templi-Orientis/Ritual-for-Crystal-Scrying-True-Will-Connection/index.md

 ## Rite of the Revealing Crystal

-Purpose: To establish a deep connection with the True Will and the inner self, utilizing the tools of a consecrated crystal ball, invocations, and visualization techniques.
+**Purpose**: To establish a deep connection with the True Will and the inner self, utilizing the tools of a consecrated crystal ball, invocations, and visualization techniques.

-Preparation:
+**Preparation**:

 1. Prepare the ritual space with a clean and stable altar, facing east.
 2. Place the consecrated crystal ball at the center of the altar.
 Surround it with a circle of lit candles, representing the Light of the Divine or the True Will.